dmarx/the-rest-of-the-fucking-owl/README.md

 # Setup

-1. Clone a repository from this template
+1. Create a new github repository, using this as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 2. Configure your `OPENAI_API_KEY` as a secret on the repository: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository

 # Use